Male and Female Sterility and Infertility

 • Dyspareunia

-In these particular cases, it is essentially due to obstructed sexual intercourse or abnormal deposition of semen in the vagina.
+• In these particular cases, it is essentially due to a hindered sexual relationship or an abnormal deposition of sperm in the vagina.

-This is caused by the presence of anti-spermatozoa antibodies that are able to interfere with fertility by immobilising them and preventing them from entering the cervical canal.
-A solution to this problem can be intrauterine insemination (IUI).
+This is determined by the presence of anti-sperm antibodies that can interfere with fertility by immobilizing sperm and preventing their ascent in the cervical canal.
+A solution to this problem may be intrauterine insemination (IUI).

 MALE STERILITY/INFERTILITY IN ITALY

-Male sterility occurs when the sperm is unable to fertilise the oocyte; it can be divided into three categories:
+Male sterility is discussed when the semen is unable to fertilize the ovum; it can be subdivided into three categories:

-They mainly concern pathologies affecting the hypothalamus and pituitary gland, resulting in a deficiency in gonadotropin secretion, leading to a failure to develop sexual characteristics.
-If this occurs after puberty, it can lead to testicular hypotrophy.
+These mainly concern pathologies affecting the hypothalamus and pituitary gland, leading to a deficit in the secretion of gonadotropins, resulting in a lack of development of sexual characteristics.
+If this occurs after puberty, testicular hypotrophy may ensue.

 • Hyperprolactinemia